UsmanAbbasi1/DarwinExtractor/README.md

 I have kept in mind the separation of concern.
 Models, Client class, extraction and formatting of data, everything is very cleanly separated in separate files/classes.
 This makes the code extendable, maintainable and scalable.

+Example of output data:
+response from darwin 'DAH': product_name='DAH.5.24' dc='5.18' os='4.82' cs='1.57' mc='9.89' rplus='1.31' ra='9.87' ex='10.0' pf='0.87' score='48.51' rminus='3.21' rs='7.16' sc='4.54' la='7.85' cp='4.54'

+## Testing
 I also have written a test case to test the code.
 Though, on production level code, I would have more test coverage than I have in this task.

-Example of output data:
-response from darwin 'DAH': product_name='DAH.5.24' dc='5.18' os='4.82' cs='1.57' mc='9.89' rplus='1.31' ra='9.87' ex='10.0' pf='0.87' score='48.51' rminus='3.21' rs='7.16' sc='4.54' la='7.85' cp='4.54'